 Chairperson: The Chairperson shall be a voting member of the Commission, preside at meetings of the Commission, prepare the agenda for the Commission meetings, approve the spending of all funds, and, in consultation with the other Commission members, appoint chairpersons of standing and special committees of the Commission.
 No person who has served three consecutive full terms in the office of Chairperson shall be eligible for election to a fourth consecutive term in that same office, but shall be eligible for election to any office in subsequent years.

 Vice‐Chairperson: The Vice‐Chairperson shall perform the duties of the Chairperson in the Chairperson's absence or incapacity.
-In addition the Vice‐Chairperson shall be the Commission’s liaison with the Clintonville Resource Center and other public and private agencies in the Clintonville area that provide social services.
+In addition, the Vice‐Chairperson shall be the Commission’s liaison with the Clintonville Resource Center and other public and private agencies in the Clintonville area that provide social services.

 Secretary: The Secretary shall maintain a file of minutes and such other records as the Commission may direct and shall send written notice to the Board of Zoning Adjustment or other appropriate entities of zoning‐related actions of the Commission.
 The minutes of all Commission meetings shall be open to public examination.
 The Secretary shall perform the duties of the Chairperson in the absence or incapacity of the Chairperson and Vice‐ Chairperson.